propelorm/Propel2/documentation/documentation/01-installation.markdown

 ln -s vendor/propel/bin/propel propel
 {% endhighlight %}

-Or simply edit your .bashrc or .zshrc file :
+Or simply edit your .bashrc or .zshrc file:

 {% higlight bash %}
-export PATH=$PATH:/path/to/propel/bin
+export PATH=$PATH:/path/to/vendor/bin/
 {% endhighlight %}

 At this point, Propel should be setup and ready to use.
 You can follow the steps in the [Build Guide](02-buildtime.html) to try it out.